wkrueger/nextpress/README.md

 server.run()
 ```

 `Server` expects its context to have the `website` default mapper.
-It already bundles session middleware, and if the `database` default mapper is present, uses it.
+It already bundles session middleware, looking for the following contexts to use as stores:

+- Redis
+- Knex
+- Fallbacks to dev-mode in-memory session

 `server` has an OOPish interceptor pattern, you may set it up by overriding its available methods.